-Now that's a perfect example of someone who is parenting her employees.
-If that's the attitude she conveys, the employees will never believe it's their job to cross-sell.
-They will believe it's the teller supervisor's job to remind them to cross-sell, but if she doesn't, well, it isn't their fault.
+That's a perfect example of someone who is parenting her employees.
+If that's the attitude she conveys, the employees will never believe it is in fact their job to cross-sell.
+They will believe it's the supervisor's job to remind them to cross-sell-but if she doesn't, well, it isn't the teller's fault.
 In fact, that's exactly what they told her, "We would have done it, but you didn't remind us."

-Those of you who have children can probably relate to this.
+Those of you who have children can probably relate.
 It reminds me of a story about my wife and son.
-Becky has always been diligent about putting Jake's books and schoolwork into his book bag and getting his bag ready for school every day.
-When he was about 9 years old, Becky was in a hurry one morning and forgot to put one of his books in his bag.
-A couple hours later the phone rang.
+Becky was always diligent about getting his bag ready for school every day.
+When he was nine, Becky was in a hurry and forgot to put one of the books in his bag.
+Later that morning, the phone rang.
 It was Jake, who, unfortunately for him, ended up talking with me instead of his mother.
 The conversation went like this: